itead/Segnix/README.md

 same chip (Allwinner A10/A20) such pcDuino, Marsboard, Cubieboard, etc.

 ## What Can It Do?

+At present, IteadOS SDK holds the following features making it possible for users to manipulate hardwares such as GPIO,UART,SPI,I2C etc. Based on those, users can control directly a mass of Shields(or Modules for a specific purpose) shch as GSM,1602LCD, OLED etc. Importantly, IteadOS SDK gets its popular with supporting more and more Shields and Hardware Platforms.

 * Support for simple GPIO operation
 * Support for GPIO 8-bit / 16-bit bus operations
 * Support for simple UART operations